darenw/rubyschem/README.md

     sch.done

 Execute your script.
+You may need to fuss with PATH, make symlinks or copy the dswschem files into your project's directory, or do other hocus pocus.
+(It's been a while since I've used this myself!)
 Unless I forgot something, and I probably did, you should quickly have a new .ps file in your current directory.

 Use ps2pdf to create a PDF, Ghostscript, GIMP or whatever to read the .ps or .pdf to rasterize and save as a .png, .jpg, or other image format.

 ##Cautions, Problems, Bugs, Idiocies and Sources of Frustrations